notifi-network/notifi-network.github.io/docs/alert-subscribe/react-card/create-card-id.md

 <details>
   <summary> How to enable Telegram messages </summary>
-  In order to receive Telegram support from Notifi, we simply need a Telegram Bot to send notifications to users on your behalf.
-We do this so that each individual dapp has the ability to maintain control over their bot’s profile picture, description and any other bot customizations available.
+In order to send Telegram messages, we simply need a Telegram Bot set up.
+Each individual dapp then controls the bot’s profile picture, description and other customizations.

   1. Open your Telegram app.
 Ideally, there's already a designated Telegram account that's the “official” dapp account.
 If not, an owner or admin/operator of the dapp should use their Telegram account.
   2. Search for the user “BotFather”